Ingesting Events

 Events Log

-The Events log dashboard represent all webhook events pushed to Convoy.
+The Events log dashboard represents all webhook events pushed to Convoy.
 They do not have a status and do not contain delivery attempts.
 It is only a log of events published to Convoy.
 The events log page can be accessed from the sidebar.

 Event delivery